-New Zealanders use alcohol and other drugs, and the chances are you will work with someone who does so in a way that impacts their ability to do their job.
+Many New Zealanders use alcohol and other drugs, so there's a chance you will work with someone who does so in a way that impacts their ability to do their job.

-If someone is impaired in the workplace they can put themselves or others at risk.
-Impairment can occur due to lack of sleep, stress, relationship breakdowns, emotionally difficult time, medications or alcohol and other drug use.
-Health and Safety legislation requires employers to ensure a safe working environment for all employees, an aspect of which is mitigating risk of impairment.
-In a safety critical worksite employers can legally drug test employees as the risk of serious injury or death is high.
+If someone is impaired in the workplace, they could put themselves or others at risk.
+Impairment can occur due to lack of sleep, stress, relationship breakdowns, external stress or pressures, prescription medication, or alcohol and other drug use.
+Health and Safety legislation requires employers to ensure a safe working environment for all employees, and part of that is mitigating the risk of impairment.
+In safety-critical worksites, employers are legally allowed to drug test their employees because the risk of serious injury or death is high.

-There are things that organisations can do to support their staff to perform well in their roles, without alcohol and other drugs getting in the way.
+There are many things organisations can do to support their staff, without alcohol and other drugs getting in the way.

 Employee Assistance Programmes and other health and social services can help people identify what is happening and come up with a plan.
-Having these relationships in advance and clearly communicated to employees enables quicker and easier access to them when needed.
+Building positive relationships in advance, and clearly communicating your processes, will enable quicker and easier access to these programmes when they are needed.

-Many issues can be identified early.
-Clear and supportive conversations at these times can help to engage employees and prevent the situation from worsening.
-Support your line managers to know how to identify when things aren't going right early, and to know how to have clear and supportive conversations with their teams.
+Clear and supportive conversations early in the piece can help to engage employees and prevent a difficult situation from getting worse.
+Support your line managers to recognise issues before they become a problem, and help or train them to know how to have clear and supportive conversations with their teams.

-Recruitment, orientation, and training takes time and resources.
-It makes sense to work with existing employees to support them.
-Policies can be written in a way that promotes early identification of issues and flexible responses that are appropriate for the situation and prioritise keeping your staff members employed.
+Recruitment, orientation, and training take time and resources - so it makes sense to work with existing employees to support them.
+Policies can be written in a way that promotes early identification of issues and flexible responses that are appropriate for the situation, while prioritising keeping your staff members employed.